martinkersner/martinkersner.github.io/content/posts/2026-05-11-secure-readonly-db-access-for-ai-agents.md

 GRANT CONNECT ON DATABASE mydb TO claude;
 GRANT USAGE ON SCHEMA myschema TO claude;
 GRANT SELECT ON ALL TABLES IN SCHEMA myschema TO claude;
-REVOKE CREATE ON SCHEMA public FROM claude; -- PG ≤14 grants this by default via PUBLIC ALTER ROLE claude SET statement_timeout = '15s'; -- starting value only; the session can SET it back to 0 ALTER ROLE claude SET default_transaction_read_only = true;
+ALTER DEFAULT PRIVILEGES FOR ROLE owner IN SCHEMA myschema GRANT SELECT ON TABLES TO claude; -- cover tables created later REVOKE CREATE ON SCHEMA public FROM claude; -- PG ≤14 grants this by default via PUBLIC ALTER ROLE claude SET statement_timeout = '15s'; -- starting value only; the session can SET it back to 0 ALTER ROLE claude SET default_transaction_read_only = true;